DarkStar1997/DarkStar1997.github.io/Projects.md

 	The emotion detection has been done in Python and the video playing and face detection has been done in C++.
 The integration of these two portions have been done using a system call: `system("python3 realtime.py");` in [test2.cpp](https://github.com/sayansil/Liquid-Player/blob/master/test2.cpp).
 This has prevented the need of using any wrapper code.

-	Have a look at a simple video demonstration of the project [here](https://photos.app.goo.gl/BPXVni8pjPzA1vrk6).
+	Have a look at a simple video demonstration of the project here:

+	<iframe src="https://player.vimeo.com/video/344357038" width="640" height="352" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 1. Insight